astronaut1712/angular2-odoo-jsonrpc/README.md

 })
 ```

-Initialze configuration in constructor of component
+Initialize configuration in `constructor` of component

 ```typescript